Kikinda: Modern history

 A date around the end of the First World War (20 November 1918) denotes one of the most crucial moments in the modern history of Kikinda.
 The entry of the Serbian army into the city represented the achievement of the Serbs of Kikinda in striving to unite with Serbia.
 From 1 December 1918, the city was part of the Kingdom of Serbs, Croats and Slovenes (renamed Yugoslavia in 1929).
 However, the city suffered greatly in the economic realm, as it was located in the hinterland, between two borders, with lines of communication disconnected.
-The period between the two world wars was not a period of economic prosperity.
+The period between the two world wars was not a one of economic prosperity for the city.
 In 1921, the population of Kikinda numbered 25,774 people and included 15,000 (58%) Serbs and Croats, 5,500 (21%) Germans (Banat Swabians), 4,000 (16%) Hungarians, and 5% Romanians.
 Between 1918 and 1922, Kikinda was part of Banat county, Between 1922 and 1929 it was part of Belgrade oblast, and between 1929 and 1941 it was part of Danube Banovina.

 During the Interbellum, numerous public buildings were built.
-While Historical Archive and People's Museum moved in the old district's seat building from 1876, new buildings were constructed for city administration, other museums, library, etc. Clergy House was built in 1939.
+While the Historical Archive and the People's Museum moved into the old district building in 1876, new buildings were constructed for the city administration, other museums, a library, etc. Clergy House was built in 1939.
 After only twenty years of peace, in 1941 Kikinda entered the stormy period of World War II, during which it was occupied by German troops.
 The Banat region, which Kikinda belonged to, was made an autonomous region within Serbia and was placed under the control of the region's German minority.
 The city was liberated on 6 October 1944, and since 1945, it has been part of the Autonomous Province of Vojvodina within the new Socialist Yugoslavia.

 During and after the war, the city's economic and political organizational structure significantly changed.
-In addition there were major changes in the ethnic structure of the city.
+In addition, there were major changes in the ethnic structure of the city.
 The German (about 22%) and Jewish (about 2%) populations vanished.
 In 1940, there were about 500 Jews in the town.
-In August, 1941, they were deported to the Sajmište death camp near Belgrade and murdered.
+In August 1941, they were deported to the Sajmište death camp near Belgrade and murdered.
 In 1944, one part of the German population fled the region, together with the defeated German army.
 Between 1944 and 1948, those who remained were detained in work camps.
 After the abolition of the camps, most of the remaining German population left for Austria and Germany in search of better living conditions.
 In 1948, shortly after the end of World War II, Kikinda had a population of 28,070.
-From the mid-1960s to the mid-1980s, the city saw continuous economic and cultural development: new factories and production plants, new blocks of flats and residential settlements, various objects of general social interest, and paved streets definitely stressed and formed the urban dimension of Kikinda.
+From the mid-1960s to the mid-1980s, the city saw continuous economic and cultural development: new factories and production plants, new blocks of flats and residential neighbourhoods, various objects of general social interest, and paved streets definitely stressed and formed the urban dimension of Kikinda.
 In 1971 the city had a population of 37,487.